anshulyadav32/linux-server/README.md

 # Linux Setup - Modular Server Management System

 A comprehensive, enterprise-grade server management system built with modular Bash scripts for Linux server administration.
-This professional solution provides a cohesive architecture with standardized interfaces, shared libraries, automated workflows, and a 12-checkpoint installation system for complete server setup and maintenance.
+This professional solution provides a cohesive architecture with standardized interfaces, shared libraries, automated workflows, and a **25-checkpoint comprehensive installation system** for complete server setup and maintenance.

 ## 🌟 **Project Overview**